IEEE-MACE-SB/Starter_terms_and_conditions/README.md

-# Terms & Conditions – Start’er
+# Terms & Conditions – Start’er Campaign

 The *Start’er* campaign is organized as a sub-event of **>.hack();_'25**, hosted by IEEE MACE Student Branch (the “Organizer”), with Orkes serving as the event sponsor.
 By participating in this campaign, you (“Participant”) acknowledge that you have read, understood, and agreed to these Terms & Conditions.